-Local architect and Key Pen Parks board President Ed Robison designed the pavilion for ease of assembly by volunteers under professional supervision; that leadership came from longtime KP resident and builder Tim Keolker of RTK Construction.
+Key Pen Parks board President Ed Robison, P.E., designed the pavilion for ease of assembly by volunteers under professional supervision; that leadership came from longtime KP resident and builder Tim Keolker of RTK Construction.

 “It’s all timber-frame, mortise and tenon, but Ed Robison engineered it to also stand as an independent structure,” Keolker said.
 Long, heavy timbers fit together like a giant puzzle, making load-bearing walls unnecessary and creating a sweeping, cathedral-like interior.
 “It’s really pretty spectacular,” he said.

 “This is tight-knot, kiln-dried Douglas fir from Gray Lumber and it is the best they could find,” Keolker said.
 “Steve Gray has had a family house out here over the years.
 I asked him if he would be interested in doing this and he really did help us out by getting us the best material he could at the best cost.”

 The open structure resembles the frames of a traditional wooden sailing ship, with large posts anchored by bright, stainless-steel brackets shaped and etched with an image evocative of a place or experience on the KP.

 “I just took a photograph for each side of each bracket, gave it to the metal guy and he turned it into a line drawing to feed into his computer,” Keolker said.
 “Each one is different on each side, and that’s so you can walk up and see a story that leads you all the way around.”